ComplicationsBy Mayo Clinic staff

 - Increased risk of breast cancer and cancers of the blood, bone marrow or lymph nodes

-- Increased risk of lung diseases, such as chronic bronchitis
+- Increased risk of lung disease

 - Increased risk of autoimmune disorders, such as type 1 diabetes and lupus